joestein/apophis/README.md

 The tests are also examples of how to use Apophis's.
 Take a look at them.

+Apophis uses Skeletor the Scala wrapper of Hector https://github.com/joestein/skeletor when using Cassandra

 Thanx =) Joe Stein

 http://linkedin.com/in/charmalloc